irnugr/core-workforce-management/README.md

-# Fuse - Admin template and Starter project for Angular
+# Core Workforce Management using Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli)